 Staff performance tracking

 There’s no doubt about it: Recruitment and hiring are taking more time, resources, and energy these days.
-But there is help—OpenTable has partnered with Indeed and Culinary Agents to create a new hiring guide packed with tips and tools to help you find the talent you need.
+But there is help—OpenTable has partnered with Indeed and Culinary Agents to create a hiring guide packed with tips and tools to help find the talent you need.

 Employee training software